workshopper/learnyoureact/exercises/components/problem.en.md

-Let's combine multi Components.
+Let's start using React components!

-You can make application with combining multi Component in React.js.
+You can make web applications with React.js by combining several components.
-You can use HTML tags and JSX together.
+These use HTML tags together with JSX notation.

-# Question
+# Challenge
 ---

-Fix `index.jsx` like below.
+Update `index.jsx` as shown below.
-You can also make new `index.jsx` file and write code in that.

 ```